The Foolproof Formula To Motivate Employees And How To Use It

 The “Active Journey” module shows both completed lessons and lessons to come.
 Furthermore, it also provides employees with their coworkers’ progress.
 This makes training a mutual goal, while also encouraging some friendly competition.

 What does purpose mean in a business context?
 Employees want to feel that their work matters, that they are part of something bigger.
 A great way to tap into this motivational drive is to clearly communicate the company’s mission and goals, as well as explaining each employee’s role in reaching those goals.

 This is what Nike did with their ATOBI app.
 As illustrated below, their dashboard showed both yearly and weekly goals making progress visual.
 Furthermore, all employees could see how their work contributed to reaching company goals and KPIs.

 With ATOBI, Nike saw a 149% sales increase in their physical stores.
-This goes to show how a simple piece of technology can make monumental and tangible results in physical stores.
+This shows how a simple piece of technology can make monumental and tangible results in physical stores.